Adobe

-Adobe architecture has been dated to before 5,100 B.C.
+Adobe architecture has been dated to before 5,100 BP.

 Description

 Adobe bricks are rectangular prisms small enough that they can quickly air dry individually without cracking.
 They can be subsequently assembled, with the application of adobe mud to bond the individual bricks into a structure.
 There is no standard size, with substantial variations over the years and in different regions.
 In some areas a popular size measured 8 × 4 × 12 in weighing about 25 lb; in other contexts the size is 10 × 4 × 14 in weighing about 35 lb.
 The maximum sizes can reach up to 100 lb; above this weight it becomes difficult to move the pieces, and it is preferred to ram the mud in situ, resulting in a different typology known as rammed earth.

 Strength

 In dry climates, adobe structures are extremely durable, and account for some of the oldest existing buildings in the world.
 Adobe buildings offer significant advantages due to their greater thermal mass, but they are known to be particularly susceptible to earthquake damage if they are not reinforced.
 Cases where adobe structures were widely damaged during earthquakes include the 1976 Guatemala earthquake, the 2003 Bam earthquake, and the 2010 Chile earthquake.